 Sp.
 Pl.
 434 (1753) APNI

 Herb with erect stem to 30 cm high, 1–2.2 mm wide, pubescent to hirsute, scaly at base; bulb ovoid to subglobose, 2–3 cm long, tunic dark red-brown; bulbils subterranean, formed on rhizome.
-Leaves cauline, alternate on upper stems, 3-foliolate; leaflets sessile, linear, oblong or obovate, 5–15(–17) mm long, 3–5(–7) mm wide, slightly emarginate, often conduplicate-falcate, green, glabrous above, pilose and copiously dotted with glands below, margins ciliate; petioles 1–2(–5) mm long, flattened, scaly; stipules tapering into petiole.
+Leaves cauline, alternate on upper stems, 3-foliolate; leaflets sessile, linear, oblong or obovate, 5–15(–17) mm long, 3–5(–7) mm wide, slightly emarginate, often conduplicate-falcate, green, glabrous above, pilose, with numerous calli below (sometimes faint), margins ciliate; petioles 1–2(–5) mm long, flattened, scaly; stipules tapering into petiole.
 Inflorescences axillary, 1-flowered; peduncles longer than leaves.
-Sepals lanceolate, 4–8 mm long, pubescent, calli absent, ciliate; petals 14–30 mm long, pink or purplish, yellow at base.
+Sepals lanceolate, 4–8 mm long, pubescent, calli absent, ciliate.
+Petals 14–30 mm long, pink or purplish, yellow at base, the outer surface hairy.
 Capsule not developed in Australia.
 Flowers Apr.–Jul.

 *DunT, *GipP, *VVP.
 Also naturalised WA, SA.
 Native to South Africa.
-Presumably a garden-escape, noted in greater Melbourne area and at Crib Point on the Mornington Peninsula.
+Presumably a garden-escape, noted in greater Melbourne area, at Crib Point on the Mornington Peninsula, and Brit Brit in western Victoria.

 |Bioregion||Occurrence status||Establishment means|